 Since 2008, West Virginia has offered a refundable personal income tax credit, up to $1,000, for real property taxes paid in excess of income.

 West Virginia does not impose an inheritance tax.

 Because of the phaseout of the federal estate tax credit, West Virginia's estate tax is not imposed on estates of persons who died in 2005 or thereafter.

 Other West Virginia tax facts

 Senior citizens eligible for the Homestead Exemption Program may be entitled to a refundable income tax credit.

-West Virginia taxpayers can e-file their returns for free, as well as go online to check the status of their state income tax refunds.
+West Virginia taxpayers can use the MyTaxes page to file their returns as well as go online to check the status of their state income tax refunds.